 What is CPD?

+CPD is an ongoing process of action and reflection that puts you in control of your own development, as you set objectives based on your own needs.
 CPD is your commitment to continually update your skills and knowledge in order to remain professionally competent.
-Landscape professionals always strive to be the best they can, and maintain a professional interest in the wide variety of issues which affect this profession.
-CPD is an ongoing process of action and reflection which ensures that you are in control of your own development as you set your own objectives based on your needs.
+Landscape professionals always strive to be the best they can, and maintain a professional interest in the wide variety of issues affecting their profession.

 Any activity that allows you to reflect on what you’ve learned or experienced, and then apply that knowledge or experience to your practice, is CPD.
 You are encouraged to maintain knowledge in areas relevant to your work, as well as increase your awareness of wider legislative and regulatory factors.